Kobzol/memviz/extension/README.md

 ## Features

-- Stack trace visualization
+- Memory visualization
   - Stack frames
   - Scalars (integers, floats, chars)
   - Arrays
   - Pointers
   - Strings (both inline char arrays and string pointers)
-- Heap memory allocation tracking
+- Heap allocation visualization
+  - Visualization of heap allocations based on data type of pointers pointing to them
+  - `malloc`/`free` tracking using GDB
+  - Highlighting of released heap allocations
 - Lazy loading of memory from the debugged process
 - Simple tracking of variable initialization
   - Note that the initialization tracking is offset by one line, i.e. the variable is assumed to be initialized on the line where it is declared.